 Treating chemical burns depends on the severity and extent of the injury.
 Here are general guidelines for treating chemical burns:

 Remove the Source: Immediately remove the victim from the source of the chemical to prevent further exposure.
-If the chemical is a dry powder, brush it off the skin using a gloved hand or a clean cloth.
+Brush off any dry or powdered chemicals.

-Flush with Water: Rinse the affected area with cool water for at least 20 minutes.
-Use a gentle stream of water to avoid causing further damage or spreading the chemical.
+Flush with Water: Irrigate the affected area immediately with cool running water for at least 20 minutes.

 Remove Contaminated Clothing: If clothing is contaminated with the chemical, carefully remove it to prevent further exposure to the skin.
 Cut away clothing if it is stuck to the skin.